exu/docker-training/README.md

 Let's name them app1 app2 app3, app1 have some dependency e.g. ssh-server
-in version 1.1 but app2 want ssh-server in version 2.0 and SSL version 2.0 because of many other dependencies there is no way for your OS to habdle such deps tree app3 want ssh-server version 3.0 and ssl version 1.0.
+in version 1.1 but app2 want ssh-server in version 2.0 and SSL version 2.0 because of many other dependencies there is no way for your OS to handle such deps tree app3 want ssh-server version 3.0 and ssl version 1.0.
 Things are getting little messy (and it's only 2 deps with 3 different versions)